New Student Advising

 A placement exam is designed to identify the most appropriate first course for you to take in a particular subject (Math, Chemistry, Computer Science or languages other than English) by gauging your aptitude and prior knowledge.
 These online tests have been carefully designed by our faculty to ensure that they find the course that is an appropriate level of challenge for you.
 The goal is to push you to learn something new without completely overwhelming you.
 You cannot change your placement or register for something that doesn't match your official placement without express permission of the relevant department.

 Everyone must take the Mathematics Placement Exam, regardless of math background, intended major, or plans (or lack thereof) to take math during college.
 Anyone interested in taking Chemistry, regardless of AP scores, should take the Chemistry Placement Exam.
-If you have prior experience in Computer Science and would like to pursue further study, you should take the Online Introduction to Computer Science Exam.
+If you have prior experience in Computer Science and would like to pursue further study, you should take the Computer Science Placement Exam.
 If you've previously taken coursework in a language other than English, it's recommended that you take the appropriate language placement test, as well, even if you don't expect to resume studies immediately, or at all.
 See here for information about all these placements.

 Placement tests are available on a platform called Canvas.
 Once you have claimed your CNet ID, you'll receive a notice a few days later that your placement tests are available.
 When in Canvas, you will see two enrollments - one of these is the language tests and the other is titled STEM.
 The mandatory math and optional chemistry placement tests are both located in the STEM course.
 The tests should be completed by June 20.
-If you miss the June 20 deadline, complete the placement test ASAP, but be aware that you may not have a placement set in time for your pre-registration window.
+If you miss the June 20 deadline, complete the placement test as soon as possible, but be aware that you may not have a placement set in time for your pre-registration window.

 It may be helpful to review basic concepts or vocabulary prior to taking a test.
 Cramming or other intense practice before you take a placement test may result in a placement that is inappropriately high.
 Note that these tests measure skill in problem solving as well as general knowledge in subjects.
 It is more important to understand broad, central concepts than to memorize details.
 Placement tests are not designed to be competitive tools, but rather opportunities for students to assess themselves honestly.